 Siti, Job Search Bot for Indonesia

-I linked Chatfuel to my Facebook account.
+I made a Chatfuel account and linked it to my Facebook account.

 I learned how to design a simple chatbot by setting up a few choose-your-own-adventure style bots and testing them.
-I won’t embarrass myself by sharing them, but Chatfuel’s GUI is excellent, very intuitive, and they have tutorials that walk you through the process step-by-step.
+I won’t embarrass myself (or the platform) by sharing them, but Chatfuel’s GUI is excellent, very intuitive, and they have tutorials that walk you through the process step-by-step.
 It’s a relatively easy system to learn once you start to play around a bit.

 I checked Google to figure out which job sites were most popular in Indonesia and built them into my search engine (see step 7).